-The Annual FM 1960 Saint Patrick’s Parade is just one of several events held each year to raise money for the Cypress Creek EMS Scholarship Fund.
+The Annual FM 1960 Saint Patrick’s Parade is just one of several events held each year to raise money for the Cypress Creek EMS Scholarship/Education Fund.
 There’s also an Annual Scholarship Golf Classic held every Fall at Northgate Country Club.
-Other events are held prior to the parade such as the Cajun Cookoff, Comedy Night, and Crawfish Events held at several locations leading up to the parade.
-All of these events support the scholarship fund.
+Other events are held prior to the parade such as the BBQ Cookoff, Comedy Night, and Crawfish Events held at several locations leading up to the parade.
+All of these events support the scholarship and education fund.

 What follows is the story of two students who were able to take the EMT-Basic course thanks to the funds raised by these annual events.
-These two young women are now employees at CCEMS and Alex Snider is part of the 2017 Paramedic Academy Graduating Class.
+These two young women are now employees at CCEMS and Alex Snider went on to graduate from the 2017 Paramedic Academy Graduating Class.

 Sandi is the eldest of six children and has to pay her own way on a part time salary.
 She says, “I would never have been able to take this course and follow what I’ve wanted to do for a very long time without it, so it’s definitely a relief to be able to have this option.
 It means a lot to me that I was chosen to receive the full scholarship because I am able to follow my dreams and achieve them without having to worry about funds and I am extremely grateful to have had the opportunity to apply for it. ”

-The Scholarship Fund also put EMT class within the reach of Alexandra Snider, who goes by “Alex” for short.
+The Scholarship/Education Fund also put EMT class within the reach of Alexandra Snider, who goes by “Alex” for short.

 Alex is also a volunteer firefighter at Klein Fire Department Station 35.
 She is also a caregiver to her father who has a brain tumor, and a mother to a vibrant 7-year-old daughter with autism.
 Alex says, “My current responsibility load leaves no time for working, and my family relies solely on my husband’s income.
 Receiving the scholarship relieved what would have been a pretty large financial burden for my family, and allowed me to continue my education in a field that I am very passionate about.”